ezekeal/Zmite/README.md

 ### Showing Thanks
 If this information helped you at all, feel free to show your thanks in increasing levels of gratitude.

-1. Star this repo (click that star icon at the top righ)
+1. Star this repo (click that star icon at the top right)
 2. Say thanks (tweet at [@ezekeal](http://twitter.com/ezekeal) and say thanks)
 3. Attribution, mention "Zach Koch" on your about page or readme
 4. Hire me.
 (I mean look how cool this is!)